-Three trials reporting mortality outcomes had null findings based on a priori per protocol statistical analyses testing four screening programs for ovarian cancer.
+Three trials evaluating four screening strategies showed no effect of screening on ovarian cancer mortality on the basis of a priori per protocol statistical analyses testing.
 The screening tests evaluated were annual transvaginal ultrasound, annual transvaginal ultrasound and CA-125 serum testing, annual CA-125 testing, and annual CA-125 serum testing interpreted with an algorithm (ROCA) that incorporates changes over time to inform triage and rescreening intervals.